Tarun-vv/TechBag-The-Modern-Way-to-Tracel-.github.io/README.md

 I have a beautiful gallery in my brief overview section which when hovered zooms in in.
 This was made possible using the hover pseudo class and the transform: scale property

+Next, I have a beautiful section made up all the features I have in the bag.
+This section helps the user clearly understand the use cases of my bag which will encourage the user to donate.